mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

      } while (0)
 </pre>

 The reason I'm being a terrible person here is that I'm using the macro to insert code that checks the result of SerializeInteger and returns false on error.
 This gives you exception-like behavior in the sense that it unwinds the stack back to the top of the serialization callstack on error, but you don't pay anything like the cost of exceptions to do this.
-The branch to unwind is super uncommon (serialization errors are <span style="text-decoration: underline;">rare</span>) so branch prediction should have no trouble at all.
+The branch to unwind is super uncommon (serialization errors are _rare_) so branch prediction should have no trouble at all.

 Another case where we need to abort is if the stream reads past the end.
 This is also a rare branch but it's one we do have to check on each serialization operation because reading past the end is undefined.
 If we fail to do this check, we expose ourselves to infinite loops as we read past the end of the buffer.
 While it's common to return 0 values when reading past the end of a bit stream (as per-the previous article) there is no guarantee that reading zero values will always result in the serialize function terminating correctly if it has loops.
 This overflow check is necessary for well defined behavior.

 One final point.
 On serialize write I don't do any abort on range checks or write past the end of the stream.
-You can be a lot more relaxed on the write since if anything goes wrong it's pretty much guaranteed to be <span style="text-decoration: underline;">your fault</span>.
+You can be a lot more relaxed on the write since if anything goes wrong it's pretty much guaranteed to be _your fault_.
 Just assert that everything is as expected (in range, not past the end of stream) for each serialize write and you're good to go.

 ## Serializing Floats and Vectors

 The bit stream only serializes integer values.
 How can we serialize a float value?

 Seems trickly but it's not actually.
 A floating point number stored in memory is just a 32 bit value like any other.
-Your computer doesn't know if a 32 bit word in memory is an integer, a floating point value or part of a string. <span style="text-decoration: underline;">It's just a 32 bit value</span>.
+Your computer doesn't know if a 32 bit word in memory is an integer, a floating point value or part of a string.
+It's just a 32 bit value.
 Luckily, the C++ language (unlike a few others) lets us work with this fundamental property.

 You can access the integer value behind a floating point number with a union: